 - Stay engaged and excited about your education!

 If you are a Loyola faculty or staff member who holds a Master's degree or higher, please contact Kevin Clarke at firstname.lastname@example.org for more information.

 Loyola Seminars (UNIV 102) - Spring 2020

 Exploring and Planning Intentionally for Career + Life (EPIC Life)

 Thinking of changing your major?
 Undecided?
 Do you love your classes but feel unsure of how your major will translate into a career?
-This seminar-style class will help you identify your skills, aptitudes, interests, values, and personality traits, and how they connect with potential career pathways.
-Interactive and reflective exercises encourage self-discovery, as well as help you learn strategies for exploring and researching career paths realistically, a lifelong skill.
+This seminar helps you identify your skills, aptitudes, interests, values, and personality traits, and how they connect with potential career pathways.
+Interactive and reflective exercises encourage self-discovery, as well as help you learn strategies for exploring and researching career paths realistically -- a lifelong skill.
 You'll leave with new ideas, valuable tools, and a personal action plan.
-Sections taught by Career Development Center staff.

-These sections are an opportunity to explore, and think more deeply about, health professions.
+This section is intended for students seeking an opportunity to explore, and think more deeply about, health professions.
 Course materials, guest speakers, and on-site activities will offer a range of information on different health professions and opportunities to engage with various issues facing health care professionals today.
 Students will have an opportunity to reflect on their interests and aspirations, and examine a specific health profession in greater depth.
-Sections taught by Pre-Health Professions staff.